jcarterlab/Anchorman/Anchorman.md

 This project investigates whether the 150,000 most recent twitter followers (as of May 19 2022) of the four largest broadcasters (ABC, CBS, FOX and NBC) are more likely to be new followers of the Democrats or Republicans.
-It also examines the sentiment of their most recent 3,200 tweets.
+It also examines the sentiment behind their most recent 3,200 tweets.
 As for Will Ferrell’s character in Anchorman, there is a noticeable bias, but mainly among FOX and the Republicans.